 Most patients get a foreign body sensation or irritation in the eye after surgery.
 This typically last from 2-4 weeks but the eye drops prescribed by your surgeon post-operatively help with this.

-It is possible to drive the following day after surgery providing you can see the number plate at the required distance for DVLA standards.
-If you are unsure about your specific situation please ask your surgeon for advice.
+Many patients are eager to resume driving however we recommend refraining from driving for at least 24 hours post-surgery to allow your vision to stabilise.
+It is possible to drive the following day after surgery, providing you can see the number plate at the required distance for DVLA standards and if you don’t see double.
+If you are unsure about your specific situation, please ask your surgeon for advice.

 There are no limitations to when you can fly after cataract surgery.
 You will have to take your post-operative eye drops with you and administer them as instructed by the surgeon and on the plane if you take a long haul flight.